transcom/mymove-docs/docs/tools/locust/taskset.md

 group, e.g. `/move-task-orders/1` , `/move-task-orders/2`, etc., `locust` will group them all under
 the same name.

-Each of these functions will return a tuple containing the url to use (stored in `moves_path` above), and the keyword arguments (or kwargs, called `request_kwargs` above) to pass to `self.rest`.
+Each of these functions will return a tuple containing the URL to use (stored in `moves_path` above), and the keyword arguments (or kwargs, called `request_kwargs` above) to pass to `self.rest`.

 The `rest` context manager makes it easier to work with responses by:

 * providing a variable you can use (called `resp` above) to mark the load test as a success (by calling `resp.success()`) or a failure (`resp.failure("message")` like at the end of the example).
-* automatically parsing the response content into json and failing the load test if it can't be parsed.
-The parsed json response content can be accessed in `resp.js`.
+* automatically parsing the response content into `json` and failing the load test if it can't be parsed.
+The parsed `json` response content can be accessed in `resp.js`.
     * In an example earlier, you can see `parse_response_json` being used.
 The context manager uses that internally to populate `resp.js`.
     * This isn't called `resp.json` because that's already a method on the `resp` object.